 This course will analyze significant themes, events and individuals in history as interpreted through the use of film.
-Topics include: warfare, important individual figures, the economy and sports.
-Students will learn to view films critically while also exploring the use of film to teach and learn history.
+Topics include: warfare, noteworthy figures, the economy and sports.
+Students will learn to view films critically while also exploring the use of film as a tool of historical education.
 This course is designed to be primarily student-centered instruction.
-Most class time will be spent interactively, for example, expressing opinions, listening to fellow students, watching films and participating in class discussion.
+Most class time will be spent interactively with in-class discussions and film assessments.